 It is a small castle that is currently used as a warehouse for a factory that is a few meters away.

-You get there pretty well, although there’s not much to see in the surrounding area, just the path that takes you to Lallybroch.
-It is a very quiet area a few kilometers from Edinburgh.
+Although there’s not much to see in the surrounding area, you get there pretty well, just the path that takes you to Lallybroch.
+It is a tranquil area a few kilometers from Edinburgh.